Sunday, 22 July 2018

 We spoke to a pair of middle-aged Dutch women who had pitched their two tiny identical tents nearby.
 They were about to cycle the length of the Canal du Nivernais as far as Digoin, then do a bit of the Canal de Bourgogne, and they proudly showed us the GPS maps mounted on their handlebars.

-We needed to go to the station to check whether there was any possibility of coffee and pastries there in the morning (the answer was no), so we climbed the stairs at the overbridge to the abandoned railway line cum cycle path.
+We needed to go to the station to check whether there was any possibility of coffee and pastries there in the morning, so we climbed the stairs at the overbridge to the abandoned railway line cum cycle path.

-From the station we walked directly into town and set off confidently up the Rue du Pont towards the Place des Cordeliers, which we remembered was close to the famous golden clock tower.
+From the station (where the answer turned out to be no), we walked directly into town and set off confidently up the Rue du Pont towards the Place des Cordeliers, which we remembered was close to the famous golden clock tower.
 We had eaten very well there on two previous visits,

 Soon we were hopelessly lost.
 We thrashed about in bustling boulevards and shabby lanes, recognising nothing, and were on the point of giving up and returning to the riverbank when we stumbled into the Place des Cordeliers by accident.

-After that everything went finely.
+After that everything was excellent.
 We sat down at a bar for long, cold glasses of white wine (“Chablis ou aligoté?”
 We got one of each and could not tell the difference).

 Then we stepped across the square to the restaurant La Tour.
 All the outdoor tables were booked so we were shown into the “verandah”, a completely enclosed dining room, which was also crowded, in a pleasant, convivial way.